Skip to Content

 Credit: butterwithasideofbread.com

-So, a protein snack like these berry protein pancake bites come in handy.
-They’re simply genius.
+A protein snack like these berry protein pancake bites comes in handy for snacking on the go.

-The addition of the fresh berries is the icing on top of the cake.
-They add sweetness and pops of color.
+The addition of the fresh berries add sweetness and pops of color.

 Berries are quite nutritious too.
 They also contain immune-boosting Vitamin C.